-- iii) the amount of nitrogen and phosphorus in the livestock waste to be applied; - iv) consideration of multi-year phosphorus application; - v) accounting for all other additions of plant nitrogen and phosphorus to the field; - vi) the form and source of livestock waste; - vii) the timing and method of land application; and - viii) volatizingvolatilization of volatizing nitrogen and mineralizing mineralization of mineralizing organic nitrogen. - G) alternative crops identified in the CAFO's CAFO's nutrient management plan that are not in the planned crop rotation. - i) When a CAFO includes alternative crops in its nutrient management plan, the crops must be listed by field, in addition to the crops identified in the planned crop rotation for that field, and the nutrient management plan must include realistic crop yield goals and the nitrogen and phosphorus recommendations according to Section 502.625 for each crop. - ii) Maximum amounts of nitrogen and phosphorus from all sources of nutrients and the amounts of livestock waste to be applied must be determined in accordance with the methodology described in subsections (e)(1)(A) through (F). - 2) For CAFOs using this narrative approach, the following projections must be included in the nutrient management plan submitted to the Agency, but are not terms of the nutrient management plan: - A) the CAFO's CAFO's planned crop rotations for each field for the period of permit coverage;
+- iii) the amount of nitrogen and phosphorus in the livestock waste to be applied; - iv) consideration of multi-year phosphorus application; - v) accounting for all other additions of plant nitrogen and phosphorus to the field; - vi) the form and source of livestock waste; - vii) the timing and method of land application; and - viii) volatilization of nitrogen and mineralization of organic nitrogen. - G) alternative crops identified in the CAFO's nutrient management plan that are not in the planned crop rotation. - i) When a CAFO includes alternative crops in its nutrient management plan, the crops must be listed by field, in addition to the crops identified in the planned crop rotation for that field, and the nutrient management plan must include realistic crop yield goals and the nitrogen and phosphorus recommendations according to Section 502.625 for each crop. - ii) Maximum amounts of nitrogen and phosphorus from all sources of nutrients and the amounts of livestock waste to be applied must be determined in accordance with the methodology described in subsections (e)(1)(A) through (F). - 2) For CAFOs using this narrative approach, the following projections must be included in the nutrient management plan submitted to the Agency, but are not terms of the nutrient management plan: - A) the CAFO's planned crop rotations for each field for the period of permit coverage; - B) the projected amount of livestock waste to be applied; - C) projected credits for all nitrogen in the field that will be plant available;

-- B) the projected amount of livestock waste to be applied; - C) projected credits for all nitrogen in the field that will be plant available; - D) consideration of multi-year phosphorus application; - E) accounting for all other additions of plant available nitrogen and phosphorus to the field; - F) the predicted form, source, and method of applyingapplication of applyingapplication of applying livestock waste for each crop; and - G) timing of application for each field, insofar as it concerns calculating thethe calculation of the rates of application. - 3) CAFOs that use this narrative rate approach must calculate maximum amounts of livestock waste to be land applied at least once each year using the methodology required in subsections (e)(1)(A) through (F) before land applying livestock waste and must rely on the following data: - A) a field-specific determination of nitrogen that will be plant available consistent with the methodology required by subsections (e)(1)(A) through (F), and for phosphorus, the results of the most recent soil test conducted in accordance with soil testing requirements the Agency approves approved by the Agency; and - B) the results of most recent representative livestock waste tests for nitrogen and phosphorus taken within 12 months beforeprior tobefore the date of land application, in order to determine the amount of nitrogen and phosphorus in the livestock waste to be applied.
+- D) consideration of multi-year phosphorus application; - E) accounting for all other additions of plant available nitrogen and phosphorus to the field; - F) the predicted form, source, and method of application of livestock waste for each crop; and - G) timing of application for each field, insofar as it concerns the calculation of rates of application. - 3) CAFOs that use this narrative rate approach must calculate maximum amounts of livestock waste to be land applied at least once each year using the methodology required in subsections (e)(1)(A) through (F) before land applying livestock waste and must rely on the following data: - A) a field-specific determination of nitrogen that will be plant available consistent with the methodology required by subsections (e)(1)(A) through (F), and for phosphorus, the results of the most recent soil test conducted in accordance with soil testing requirements approved by the Agency; and - B) the results of most recent representative livestock waste tests for nitrogen and phosphorus taken within 12 months prior to the date of land application, in order to determine the amount of nitrogen and phosphorus in the livestock waste to be applied.